vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/04_References_and_Index/27_Bibliography.md

 1920

-The Muṇd

-. eśvarī Inscription of the Time of Udayasena: The Year 30. in: Indian Antiquary XLIX \(1920\), 21–29.
+The Muṇḍeśvarī Inscription of the Time of Udayasena: The Year 30. in: Indian Antiquary XLIX \(1920\), 21–29.

 1935–37